Thai curry

 7. Allow the coconut milk and paste to simmer and thicken for a few minutes.

-8. Add seafood (if using), along with veggies that require a longer cooking time.
-Examples of veggies that may require a longer cooking time to soften include sweet potatoes, carrots, and butternut squash.
+8. Add veggies that require a longer cooking time to soften.
+Examples include sweet potatoes, carrots, and butternut squash.

-9. Add the remainder of your veggies after the harder veggies have softened.
+9. Add the rest of your veggies after the harder veggies have softened.

-10. Add the chicken or beef back into the skillet or Dutch oven.
+10. Add your protein source back to the skillet or Dutch oven.

 12. Add the lime zest and lime juice from one lime OR a few teaspoons of fish sauce.